glassechidna/stackprofiler/README.md

 And the profile results will appear in the Stackprofiler web UI.
 For running instructions, refer to the gem's README.

+## Sidekiq Middleware

+Stackprofiler can also be used to measure the performance of background jobs powered by [Sidekiq][6].
+It does this using the [`stackprofiler-sidekiq`][7] middleware gem.
+Have a look at the README for that gem to learn more.

 ## Contributing

 1. Fork it ( https://github.com/glassechidna/stackprofiler/fork )